illeska/idhchecker_osint/README.md

 ---

-## 🆕 What's New in v1.3
+## 🆕 What's New in v1.4

-- ↔️ Navigation through previously scanned IPs (Back/Next buttons) :
+- 🧩 Added "Options" menu in the navbar to prepare for future feature updates
-  - Easily move forward and backward between IPs you've already processed.
+- 📄 Option to customize the display theme (dark/light modes and more)
-- ✅ Removed "Skip" functionality to encourage complete IP list processing.
+- 🛠️ Improved UI for "Choose a file" and "Start IP Checker" buttons

 ---

 ## 🚀 Features

-- Sleek dark-themed GUI (Tkinter + ttkbootstrap)
+- Sleek GUI with multiple themes available (including dark mode) using Tkinter + ttkbootstrap
 - Load a `.txt` file containing one IP address per line
 - Manual inspection of each IP through:
   - AbuseIPDB